spotfiresoftware/tibco-streaming-samples/docker/ef-2node-ansible/ef-2node-ansible-app/src/site/markdown/index.md

 ## Run this sample in TIBCO StreamBase Studio&trade;

 To be able to run this sample in TIBCO StreamBase Studio™ please go to smart import option under menu.
-For more information please refer to [Using Tibco Streambase Studio GitHub page](https://github.com/TIBCOSoftware/tibco-streaming-samples/blob/master/docs/studio.md)
+For more information please refer to [Using Tibco Streambase Studio GitHub page](https://github.com/TIBCOSoftware/tibco-streaming-samples/blob/master/docs/studio.md).

-Below you can find a list of crucial files for this project :
+Below you can find a list of files this project is based on:

 * An Ansible [playbook file](../../main/ansible/project-playbook.yml) with set of tasks divided in three groups: build docker images, test docker images and application, clean (remove docker images build in this playbook).
 * A [base Dockerfile](../../main/docker/base/Dockerfile) to build a base image containing Linux, utilities and the TIBCO StreamBase runtime